 How long will it be before I feel better?

 Many people come to counselling hoping (understandably so) that they will begin to feel better straight away, and in some ways this may be true.
 Being able to speak freely can for some feel like having a weight taken off your shoulders.
 However, it is also the case that what has brought you to counselling maybe painful and upsetting.
 In some situations you may be discussing something that happened years ago which you dealt with at the time by not thinking about it, or not acknowledging how painful it was.
 You may find it challenging working through those experiences.
 I aim to be warm and encouraging and provide a safe space to support you to do this throughout our sessions.
 We’ll also discuss how you may look after yourself in the gaps between our sessions.

 Are the sessions confidential?

-Additionally, the protection of children and vulnerable others is of primary importance, and if a client were to disclose any information to indicate that a child or vulnerable other has been harmed, or is in danger of being harmed, I would need to share this information with other agencies.
+Additionally, the protection of children and vulnerable others is paramount, and if you were to disclose any information to indicate that a child or vulnerable other has been harmed, or is in danger of being harmed, I would need to share this information with other agencies.
 In addition, from a legal perspective, I am required by law to report any information that is shared regarding serious organised crime such as dealing in weapons, terrorism, money laundering, or drug or human trafficking.

-In any of these circumstances only relevant information will be shared with relevant agencies, this means that a lot of the information a client had shared with me will still remain confidential.
+In any of these circumstances only relevant information will be shared with relevant agencies, this means that a lot of the information that you have shared with your counsellor will still remain confidential.